ku-nlp/KWDLC/README.md

 ### Format of the corpus annotated with discourse relations ###

-In this corpus, a clause pair is given a discourse type and its probability as follows.
+In this corpus, a clause pair is given a discourse type and its votes as follows.

 ```
 # A-ID:w201106-0001998536